The Lighthouse Initative

 It’s important to stay up-to-date with all the complexities of affordable housing.
 Below you will find our slide deck, explainer videos, storytelling videos, and informative blogs.
 Though these are great starting points, we also recommend staying up-to-date with the news on the latest proposals and projects.

-Watch OUR Affordable housing explainer videos
+Watch our affordable housing explainer videos

 Utilizing resources and tools are a great way to understand how affordability functions while raising awareness.
 Below are our advocacy tools such as our policy one-pager, affordable housing funding rubric, affordable housing report card, social media toolkit, and housing support resource list.